Veteran's interviews can be viewed from our Meetings & Video page under the Specialty tab.

 Burleson Bricks for Veterans began in 2007 from the vision of a dedicated citizen and a Burleson businessman, Betty Shelton and Rocky Bransom.
 The memorial began as a fountain with room for 200 bricks to be in-laid in the sidewalk, but that number quickly increased to 900, then to 1,200.
 Bricks are located at Renfro Square at the corner of Renfro Street and I-35.
 The bricks surround the fountain in the

 center of the square.
 Bricks include the name, branch of service, and the name of conflicts the veteran served in.
-The City of Burleson dedicated Veteran’s Memorial Park on Veteran’s Day 2009.
-The park is located at 298 East Renfro
+The City of Burleson dedicated Veteran’s Memorial Plaza on Veteran’s Day 2009.
+The plaza is located at 298 East Renfro

 Street in Old Town Burleson.